 Most power tools now come with these two options for their models: corded and battery-powered.
-Depending on your space, a corded sander can be effective and efficient, never running out of power or slowing to lower orbits per minute (OPM) than you need.
-For projects in the basement workshop, garage, or shed, corded sanders tend to be the best option.
+Depending on available space, a corded sander can be effective and efficient, never running out of power or slowing to lower orbits per minute (opm) than needed.
+For projects in a basement workshop, a garage, or a shed, corded sanders tend to be the best option.
 Simply pair them with an extension cord and they can be used in any workshop space that has electricity.

-Battery-powered sanders tend to shine when a workshop doesn’t have electricity or when the project is outdoors and away from accessible outlets.
-These sanders can have issues with maintaining a set OPM level if their battery gets low on power.
-To avoid this, keep the batteries fully charged and switch them at regular intervals before the power gets too low.
-Battery-powered sanders also win out in terms of maneuverability—no need to sidestep cords to avoid tripping over them while you’re working.
+Battery-powered sanders eliminate the need to manage a cord, which can get in the way on a workbench or a work table.
+A cordless sander can be easily used when the project is outdoors and away from accessible outlets.
+While these sanders can have issues with maintaining a set opm level if their battery gets low, spare batteries can solve this issue when they are switched at regular intervals.
+Cordless sanders also win out in terms of maneuverability.
+There is no need to sidestep cords to avoid tripping over them while working.

 Orbits Per Minute

 Newer models of the palm sander are beginning to use pressure detection features to help avid DIYers achieve the pristine finish they’re looking for.
-These pressure detection systems work by displaying a gauge on the side of the sander that indicates the amount of pressure you are applying.
-If the pressure becomes too great, the sander will notify you with a sensor light or a vibration so that you know to ease up the amount of pressure you’re applying.
+These pressure detection systems work by displaying a gauge on the side of the sander that indicates the amount of pressure being applied.
+If the pressure becomes too great, a sensor light or a vibration alerts the user to ease up the amount of pressure.

-Even more important than the final finish of your project is your own health.
-Unless you are wearing a dust mask while you work, you are inhaling any dust and wood fibers that are being kicked up into the air.
-A built-in dust collector can help to quickly remove harmful particulates from a project before they can become airborne.
+Even more important than the final finish of a project is the user’s health.
+Wearing a dust mask while working can prevent inhaling any dust and wood fibers that are being kicked up into the air, but a built-in dust collector can help to quickly remove irritating or harmful particulates from a project before they can become airborne.

-Many sanders come with additional features that can make the job easier.
-Sanding can be a lengthy job, and working with a bulky sander can be tiring even after just a few minutes, so one of the best features to look for in a palm sander is optimal ergonomic design.
+Many sanders come with additional features that can make a sanding job easier.
+Since sanding can be a lengthy job, and working with a bulky sander can be tiring even after just a few minutes, one of the best features to look for in a palm sander is optimal ergonomic design.

-Other manufacturers focus on the professional applications of palm sanders and design their tools with added protection against impact.
+Some manufacturers focus on the professional applications of palm sanders and design their tools with added protection against impact.
 This prevents the tool from taking a single knock and breaking.
-For those who frequently drop their tools or regularly toss them into the back of a work truck, this is a handy feature.
+For those who frequently drop their tools or regularly toss them into the back of a work truck, consider choosing a palm sander from a professional brand.